indeedeng/Mariner/README.md

 A node.js library for analyzing open source library dependencies.

-Mariner takes an input list of dependencies, fetches details about them from GitHub, and outputs a file containing funding information for each project owner, and a list of issues for each project.
+Mariner takes an input list of dependencies, fetches details about them from GitHub, and outputs a file containing a list of issues for each project.

 NOTE: This library is in the experimental stage, so expect breaking changes even if the version number does not indicate that.

+## REST vs. GRAPHQL

+The first couple alpha versions of Mariner only supported calls via GitHub's REST API.
+More recently, we added the ability to invoke GitHub's GraphQL API.
+The GraphQL API is hundreds of times faster, so the REST-related calls are now deprecated, and will be removed "soon".
+The GraphQL approach is shown in the `runFasterCode.ts` example.

-### Renaming the default branch from master
+### Plans to rename the default branch from master

 We anticipate renaming the default branch of this repository from `master` to `main`.
 GitHub is planning to have a smooth easy conversion process/tool for later this year.